thealchemistrc/wc-monero-suite/README.md

 PHP using only the private *view* key and a public node.

 Zero third-party APIs, zero custody, zero fees beyond the network's.
+The push mode works entirely over ordinary web traffic, no port forwarding needed and can run on low-end hardware, unlike other solutions.

 ---